 It’s helpful to have two different marketing time budgets — one for when you are busy, and one for when things are slow.
 If you’re busy, a minimal budget will keep your marketing rolling.
 In two hours per week, you can go to coffee, make phone calls, send out emails, or make contacts about speaking.
 When business is slow, you should increase your marketing time budget up to 30-50% of your work week — more, if you aren’t doing any client work at all.

 3. Make marketing a priority in your calendar.

 Work expands to fill the time allotted to it.
-Think of the last time you wrote a proposal or page of web copy.
-If the deadline was a week away, you may have written and re-written until it was perfect.
+Think of the last time you wrote a proposal or a page of web copy.
+If the deadline was a week away, you may have written and re-written until it felt perfect.
 If the deadline was the same day, you probably miraculously completed it on time.
 If you block out marketing time in your calendar, and schedule other important activities around it, you will find that those other activities somehow get done.
 Treat your marketing time just like an appointment.
-If something truly urgent comes up, reschedule it; don’t just erase it.
+If something truly urgent comes up, reschedule your time for marketing; don’t just erase it.